Azure/azure-service-operator/docs/development.md

     Expect(err).ToNot(HaveOccurred())
     ```

-12. Install the new CRD and generate the manifests needed using the following commands.
+11. Install the new CRD and generate the manifests needed using the following commands.
 This is required in order to generate canonical resource definitions (manifests as errors about a DeepCopyObject() method missing).

     ```
+    make generate
     make manifests
     make install
     ```

-    Run tests using `make test` and deploy using `make deploy`
+    Run controller tests using `make test-existing-controllers` and deploy using `make deploy`

     If you make changes to the operator and want to update the deployment without recreating the cluster (when testing locally), you can use the `make update` to update your Azure Operator pod.
 If you need to rebuild the docker image without cache, use `make ARGS="--no-cache" update`